Board of Trustees By-Laws

 2. All meeting agendas will be determined by the Board Chair in consultation with the President and will include trustee suggestions.

-- Regular meetings shall be held once each month on the 3rd Thursday at 6 p.m. at a place in the county to be decided on by the Board at the annual meeting.
+- Regular meetings shall be held at a place in the county to be decided upon by the Board.

 - Adjourned meetings may be adjourned by majority vote held as the business of the Board requires.
 At the time of adjournment, the date, time, and place of the continuation of the meeting shall be determined and announced.